General β€” Structural Engineers in NYC

 What happens if I build without a permit in NYC?

-DOB can issue Stop Work Orders, impose civil penalties ($5,000–$25,000+ per violation), issue criminal summonses, and require removal of all unpermitted work at the owner's expense.
-Open violations can block property sales, refinancing, and future permits.
-The standard legalization path is a PE-filed after-the-fact application — but only if the work actually conforms to code.
+DOB can issue Stop Work Orders, civil penalties, summonses, and corrective-work requirements, including removal of unpermitted work where necessary.
+Open violations can also complicate sales, refinancing, insurance, and future permits.
+The usual legalization path is an after-the-fact filing by a licensed design professional, but only if the work can be documented and brought into compliance.

 Local Law Inspections